 With all of these benefits that come with replacing cabinets, why aren’t more homeowners replacing rather than refacing their cabinets?

 It all comes down to the cost.
 New cabinetry can cost $20,000 or more for an average sized kitchen, while refacing may only be half the expense.

-The economic solution: A flat-pack kitchen
+The budget solution: A flat-pack kitchen

 Kitchen cabinets don’t have to come with an astronomical price tag.
-Strike a balance between the two options and strongly consider a flat-pack kitchen to refresh the look of your kitchen.
-These kitchens arrive ready to assemble and install, perfect for the DIY homeowner who is looking for a budget-friendly alternative to renewing an old and tired kitchen.
+Strike a balance between the two options and consider a flat-pack kitchen to refresh the look of your kitchen.
+These kitchens can arrive ready to assemble and install, perfect for the DIY homeowner who is looking for a budget-friendly alternative to renewing an old and tired kitchen.